 However, most themes and plugins take only a few seconds to update.
 If you’re concerned at all by this, pick a time you know your site will be less busy/likely to be accessed.

+If you have hosting with us, we make sure that backups of your website are being done automatically on a regular basis.
 And a copy of each backup is kept separately from the website.

 FAQs